-Nashville Truck Accident Attorney
+Nashville Truck Accident Attorneys

 Representing Truck Accident Victims in Tennessee Since 1977

-Call us today at (615) 933-2893 to schedule your free consultation or
+Call us at (615) 933-2893 to schedule your free consultation.

 Types of Truck Accident Cases We Handle

 Highway I-40, Highway I-24, and Highway I-75 are busy thoroughfares for commercial traffic in Tennessee.
 A fully loaded commercial motor vehicle (CMV) can weigh upwards of 80,000 pounds.
 The large size of a semi-truck makes it difficult for drivers to brake quickly, and blind spots are also larger.
 All these factors can contribute to a truck accident, especially when an element of negligence is introduced.

 Our firm vigorously represents people who have been harmed in trucking accidents involving:

 - Brake failure – § 396.3 of Federal Motor Carrier Safety Administration (FMCSA) regulations state that brakes on commercial semi-trucks must be systematically inspected, repaired, and maintained by a qualified brake inspector.
 If brake failure was caused by a violation of these regulations, the trucker or trucking company may be held liable for any resulting accident.

 - Construction vehicles – Rules govern construction vehicles while they are on the road as well as off-road on job sites.
 A violation of either set of rules that causes an accident can place liability on the driver or construction company.

 - Delivery truck accidents — In an effort to meet tight schedules, truck drivers may engage in risky or even reckless behavior while out on the road.